nikita1024/nikita1024.github.io/fluid-democracy.md

 # What is this page about?
-This page describes an idea for collective decision-making mechanism.
+This page describes an idea for a collective decision-making mechanism.

 We already have different mechansims:
 - **Direct democracy** - when everyone votes on issues directly
 - **Representative democracy** - when voters elect representatives, and the representatives then vote on issues
-- **Liquid democracy* - when voters can either vote on an issue directly or delegate their vote to someone else (presumably better equipped to make the right choice in your best interest)
+- **Liquid democracy** - when voters can either vote on an issue directly or delegate their vote to someone else (presumably better equipped to make the right choice in your best interest)

 # Do we need yet another one?